 On the 21st of June 1891, 24 children of the village received first communion.
 Since this was a major event for the small village a ‘Mission’ was organized.
 A statue of Notre Dame de Lourdes was carried around the whole village by four men in a procession that included most of the villagers and their children.
 At the end of the procession, the statue was placed on a piedestal, consisting of the decorated pillar that once supported the original altar of the Eglise Madeleine.
 Oddly enough he placed the pillar upside-down and had it engraved ‘Pénitence, pénitense, Mission 1891’.

 The placement of the pillar has led to a much speculation.
 It was a Visigoth custom to bury their kings below an upside-down cross.
 It is today believed by some researchers that the pillar marks the, outer wall, of the, crypt of the Eglise Madeleine.

-Abbé Saunière used a number of inversions while decorating his domain, church and particularly this pillar as attested by this article on Société Perillos.
+Abbé Saunière used a number of inversions while decorating his domain and church of which this pillar is a nice example.

 The pillar currently on display outside supporting Notre Dame de Lourdes is a reproduction.
 The oridinal was replaced on May 29, 1993.
 The original is now in the museum.